 Process of Design

-CAD Inventor is the main software used to design the frame subsystem.
-Furthermore, the design of the frame subsystem can be separated by six minor subsystems, which is in order from the bottom to top to include: fundamental bottom base, corner columns, side panels, front and back cover panels, and the top base.
+Autodesk Inventor 2014 Professional was the main software used to design the frame subsystem.
+The design of the frame subsystem may be divided into six minor subsystems; from bottom up they include: fundamental base panel, corner columns, side panels, front and back panels, and the top panel.

-The fundamental bottom base subsystem is the base of the 3D printer.
-Therefore, length and width of the bottom base should be exactly the same scale of the X and Y axis of the printer system, which is 21.5 inches length by 16.5 inches wide (shown in Figure 8).
+The fundamental base panel subsystem is the base of the 3D printer.
+Therefore, length and width of the base panel should be exactly the same scale of the X and Y axis of the printer system, which is 21.5 inches length by 16.5 inches wide (shown in Figure 8).

-The corner columns are designed to be located on the top of each corner of the bottom base.
+The corner columns are designed to be positioned on the top of each corner of the base panel.
 The corner columns minor subsystem is designed as two parts, which includes the long columns and the short columns (shown in Figure 9).
-The short columns are for supporting the weight of top base in each corner, and the long columns are for containing two aluminum rails of the X/Y carriages on each side.
-Furthermore, the sizes of the long columns are 2.5 inches length by 0.75 inches wide by 20.75 inches tall, and the short columns are 1.75 inches in length by 0.75 inches wide by 15 inches of height.
-Additionally both columns are perpendicular to be assembled on the edges of the each corner.
+The short columns are for supporting the weight of top panel in each corner, and the long columns are for containing two aluminum rails of the X/Y carriages on each side.
+Additionally both columns are to be assembled perpendicular and flush with the edges of each corner.

-The side panel minor subsystem is composed of four pieces of side panels, all of which are the same size as 4.25 inches length by 0.5 inches wide by 5.4 inches in height.
-Although all of the panels have the same size, the sizes of gap between them are different, which is based on the different requirements (shown in Figure 10).
-The gap in order from right to left is based on the requirements including: 1) gap for reducing volume from the powder source platform subsystem by 1.5 inches; 2) gap for the powder source platform subsystem by 4 inches; 3) gap for the printing platform subsystem by 6 inches; 4) gap for the excess powder removal subsystem by 2.5 inches.
+The side panel minor subsystem is composed of four identical wooden panels.
+Although all of the panels have the same size, the clearance between them vary; this clearance is based on the dimensions shown in Figure 10.

-The front and back cover panels are designed to cover both front and back to all the gaps in the side panel minor subsystem.
-However, the front cover has a difference with the back cover.
-The front cover includes a big hole from the reducing volume’s gap to the gap of printing platform, and a small hole in front of the excess powder removal subsystem.
-Furthermore, making the big hole is for allowing a view of the motors to make sure nothing goes wrong with them, and for allowing proper ventilation for the motor to avoid the motors overheating, and to make assembling the powder source and printing platform subsystems easier.
-Also, the small hole is for allowing the cup in the excess powder removal subsystem to be moved in and out.
-The detail scales of both covers are shown in Figure 12 and Figure 13.
+The front and back panels were designed to fasten to the front and rear sides of each of the side panels.
+However, the front panel is not identical to the back panel.
+The front panel dimensions was reduced.
+This reduction allows for a view of the motors to make sure no faults occur, for allowing proper ventilation to the motors to avoid them overheating, and to make incorporating the powder source and printing platform subsystems into the frame easier.
+Also, there is a small clearance that allows the cup in the excess powder removal subsystem to be moved in and out of the frame.
+The dimensions of both components are shown in Figure 12 and Figure 13.